annabellas4934/sep10-freedom-project/blog/entry03.md

 # SEP10 Freedom Project
 by **Annabella Shum**
 ## Content
 After researching the technology we currently have, I organized the ideas by a generic section, whether they helped with notetaking, office comfort, payment processing, and communication.
 Then I thought of ideas for new innovations that would be beneficial for people in business.
 I had spent some time in class struggling to think of creative inventions that seemed interesting.
-But then I took some time to think and inspiration from upper classman's projects and came up with one software idea and one hardware.
-And an app and a new design for a chair.
+But then I took some time to think and inspiration from upper classman's projects and came up with one software idea and one hardware.I taught about an app and a new design for a chair.
+The app would help others desgin their own buisness webpage with easy steps while also providing tips via AI.
+The chair was concepted while i was slauching in my chair.
+I realized my neck was strained from looking up at the screen from such a low position.
+A screen that would follow your face would be very banificial for those who have posture issues as well as those who need acomidations.
+Possibly, being more comforted at work would lead to better work ethics.
+A person would feel more comfortable at work, making them feel more excited to go to work everyday.
+This is what I had written in my notes:
+Software:
+* A free app or website
+  * gives a full tutorial about how to start a business
+  * provides tips via ai
+  * A chat feature that gives in person tips
+  * Templates for shop websites

+Hardware
+* A chair with a built in desk that has a screen that's adjustable
+  * For those who struggle with posture and comfort
+  * Similar to desks with connected seats used in school
+  * One arm rest will be slightly larger for a mouse to lay on
+  * Leg rests (like those dentist chairs)

 ## Links
 When I was confused about how I should start concepting ideas on future inventions, I opened a source that was provided by Mr. Mueller, ["previous projects"](https://docs.google.com/spreadsheets/d/1A9c3MeOK8fK8ylRY06DXC-QLbdJjKKj4lvDp-UHlbHU/edit?gid=0#gid=0)which helped inspire me.
 I randomly picked one of the many projects offered, and I had landed on [Xinyang's project](https://xinyangl5722.github.io/sep10-freedom-project/) which made me realized that I could separate my ideas by focusing on either software or hardware.
 Thinking strictly about software helped me think of an app idea, same going for hardware where it helped be something physical.